blaenk/site/input/notes/unreal-engine.markdown

 [^reliable_tcp]: As if it's done via TCP or some other reliability protocol over UDP.

-The `Unrealiable` function specifier indicates that the function should be replicated over the network without any guarantees.
+The `Unreliable` function specifier indicates that the function should be replicated over the network without any guarantees.

 The `Sserver` function specifier indicates that the function is only executed on the server.
 A native implementation can be defined as with `BlueprintNativeEvent`,